jussivirkkala/Hikvision-Set/README.md

  ```
  HCCore.dll
  HCNetSDK.dll
- HCNetSDKCom\
+ libeay32.dll
+ ssleay32.dll
+ HCNetSDKCom\HCCoreDevCfg.dll
+ HCNetSDKCom\HCPreview.dll
  ```
- Visual Studio 2019 version 16.8.1 was used to compile this for x64 and .NET4.5.
+ Visual Studio 2019 version 16.8.1 was used to compile this for x64 and .NET4.5 (you must have it installed).
 You can download hole project also as zip from https://github.com/jussivirkkala/Hikvision-Set/archive/main.zip) and start HIK-Set.exe from unzipped bin folder.
 Remember first to set correct parameters (IP, username, password) in HIK-Set.ini.
 ```
 # Camera 1
 192.168.106.5